usamahaq2001/Sales-Analysis/README.md

 # Sales-Analysis
-Performing sales analysis on the data in different time period
+Performing sales analysis on the sales data in different time period